ianwdunlop/COSHH-API/README.md

 This starts the API and a local Postgres instance.

 By default, the app starts with no data.
 To populate the app, follow the [ETL guide](scripts/etl/README.md).
 You can also start with an empty db if you prefer.
 The Postgres docker container uses an [sql script](scripts/init.sql) to create the schema.

+### LDAP & user names
+Each chemical can have an owner and can read the list of possible owners from LDAP or a text file.
+If you have an LDAP service then you can use that by supplying the `LDAP_USERNAME` & `LDAP_PASSWORD` env vars and setting `LDAP_ENABLED` to false.
+If you don't have LDAP then you can supply a text file which contains each user name on a different line.
+Set the `USERNAME_FILE` env var to the path where the server can read the file from.

 ### Debugging
 You can run it all using the docker-compose file (use within the `make run` task above) or start up your locally changed versions of the components using `docker compose up -d`.
 This will build your local version of the app and run it via docker.